Create project for no administrator user

 Projects can be added from the public projects list.

-#4 Updated by Aleksey Ryazhskih over 9 years ago
+#4 Updated by Aleksey Ryazhskih about 14 years ago

 We have chosen redmine because it works easy with huge amount of small projects.
 In our organization project managers write letters to admin for new project creation.
 It is not very usable.
 I mean, that redmine needs for form for admin project approvement.
 Or smth like this.